 Most of the country is under official stay at home orders, forcing most non-essential businesses to close and forcing consumers to alter their traditional shopping habits.
 Many consumers are trying new online shopping services for the first time, or increasing their frequency of use.

-A March survey by Valassis found that 42% of respondents are shopping more online.
-The same survey found that:
+A March survey by Valassis found that 42% of respondents are shopping more online

 With sit-down restaurants closing across the country, consumers are also finding new ways to enjoy the food they love.
 Valassis found that: